Garrie Thompson: Background

-He was born on September 18, 1927 in Salt Lake City, Utah to parents Garrie and Clara Thompson.
+He was born on September 18, 1927, in Salt Lake City, Utah to parents Garrie and Clara Thompson.

-He was the president of Duane Music Inc., and Hush Records, both located at 382 Clarence Avenue, Sunnyvale, California.
+He was the president of Duane Music Inc., and Hush Records.
 As a publisher, the music included "Little Girl" by Syndicate of Sound, "Warm and Tender Love" by Percy Sledge and "My Adorable One" by Joe Simon.
 He was also the manager for Syndicate of Sound and produced their hit single "Little Girl".

-His father Garrie who was the manager of Joe Simon died on April 23, 1972 at the age of 66.
+His father Garrie who was the manager of Joe Simon died on April 23, 1972, at the age of 66.

 Along with his partner Gordon McWilliams who co-ran Anesco Construction Co., he is credited with the creation design of the stars on the Hollywood Walk of Fame. in 1955, the Hollywood Improvement Program were looking to give the community a better look.
 Anesco Construction were also looking for new clients at that time.
 Coming up with an idea to place stars with actors names and also paying tribute to the movie business, a prototype was presented to the Improvement Program, which a shiny brass brown terrazzo star with John Wayne's name on it.
 They also put forward their business to do the construction.
 The decision makers loved the idea and meetings at the Brown Derby restaurant to discuss who in the industry would be deserving of the stars.